Dorćol: Marina Dorćol

 In 2019 city announced creation of the linear park along the Sava and the Danube, from Savamala's Branko's Bridge to Pančevo Bridge, patterned after the High Line park in New York City and Zaryadye Park in Moscow.
 This includes the Dorćol's quay from the sports center, through marina, to the port.
 The park will stretch for 4.7 km and cover an area of 47 ha.
 City planned to hire the Diller Scofidio + Renfro design studio but later announced that 10 different Serbian teams, each for one of 10 planned segments of the park, will be hired.
 Finances apparently were the problem, as the city refused to disclose how much the New York studio asked for, while the World Bank backed from financing the project, with city claiming the credit wasn't favorable anyway.
 Beginning of the construction was tentatively moved to 2021.
 Ten teams were publicly presented in February 2020 and the deadline for the completion of works is set for 2023.
 Chief city urbanist Marko Stojčić several times publicly said that the companies which are located along the route should donate money for the park.
 Marina's investors announced that through one of their connected companies, they will finance the drafting of the conceptual design of all 10 teams (55 architects in total).
-Stojčić said they didn't do this our of their kindness, but because they can't start any works until the detailed regulatory plan for the park is finished.
+Stojčić said they didn't do this out of their kindness, but because they can't start any works until the detailed regulatory plan for the park is finished.

 In April 2020, the investors announced the construction of the €150 million worth project in 2021.
 They stated that the 2005 detailed regulatory plan "does not fit into their ideas", so they will work with the city to change it in their favor.
 They also claimed that there will be no skyscrapers and overcrowding and that the total floor area will be smaller than officially allowed, but couldn't specify how much that will be.
 The area under the crane will be adapted into the public, green square.
 Czech architect Stanislav Fiala was hired to design the project.
 In May 2021, a computer imaging of the future "green" Marina was made public.